-When installing Episerver through Visual Studio, your will be using IIS Express, SQL Server Express and LocalDB, which is included with VS 2015 and higher.
+When installing Episerver through Visual Studio, you will use IIS Express, SQL Server Express and LocalDB, which are included with VS 2015 and higher.
 Ensure that you install LocalDB separately, should you not have this.

-- In the extensions window, select Online, and type "episerver" in the search box.
+- In the extensions window, select Online > Visual Studio Marketplace, and type "episerver" in the search box.

-- Select Episerver CMS Visual Studio Extension and click Install (or Update if already installed).
+- Select Episerver CMS Visual Studio Extension and click Download (or Update if already installed).

 A license is not required when running in Visual Studio and using IIS Express.

-You will need a commercial Episerver license for testing and production environments to work properly.
+Eventually, you will need a commercial Episerver license for testing and production environments.
 You can order a time-limited demo license for evaluation purposes from the Episerver License Center.

 Exploring advanced features

-Later on when you want to explore more advanced features like multi-site and language support, and to test deployment locally, you will need a more production-like development environment using Internet Information Services (IIS).
-See Required IIS features on how to configure IIS to work with Episerver.
+Later on, when you want to explore more advanced features like multi-site and language support, and to test deployment locally, you will need a more production-like development environment using Internet Information Services (IIS).

 When testing deployment and backup and restoring of databases, it is also recommended to install either SQL Express or SQL Server Developer Edition and Management Studio.